Stormy weather the day before the race gave way to another sunny day, with strong winds as the tradition in the ISRAMAN.

 On this year the race was relocated to the Kinneret (Sea of Galilee) in a limited format of half iron distance race only.

 Shay Pipman (4:14:13) was the winner, before Yanai Cohen (4:41:02) and Golan Uliel (4:44:32).
 In the Women it was Hadas Jacobi (5:34:35) before Dalit Shiff (5:39:08) and Tali Ben Yaacov (7:23:58).

 The 2nd edition of the ISRAMAN race, with only 20 athletes participating in the full distance race, and 40 for the half distance.
 The race winner was Mair Kanner, the 36 year old athlete who crossed the finish line after 10:26 h.
 John Klain came in 2nd with the time of 11:11h.

+In December, the first edition of a long distance triathlon in Israel took place, with only 26 athletes standing on the start line.
 Scott Willett from the U.S. finished first (10:16:52).
 His wife Julie was the first female finisher (11:35:19).
 First Israeli, and forth overall, was Ido Lotker (11:30:38).